 How to become a Network Organization

 To become a network organization, please complete this survey and include the following:

 - A brief “commitment statement” (1-2 pages in Word or PDF format) describing current and/or future work in the area of clinician well-being.
 This statement will be posted on the NAM website.

 - Name and contact information for organization liaison (this information will be made public unless you request otherwise)

 Know others you want to join?
 Share our one-pager and help us build a bigger network!

 The following list of network organizations does not include inaugural sponsors of the Action Collaborative on Clinician Well-Being and Resilience.
-To view of list of inaugural sponsors, please visit the Action Collaborative homepage.
+To view a list of inaugural sponsors, please click here.

 American Academy of Emergency Medicine’s Resident and Student Association

 American College of Occupational and Environmental Medicine